High-Order Localized Dissipation Weighted Compact Nonlinear Scheme for Shock- and Interface-Capturing in Compressible Flows: Numerical tests

-The exact solutions are given respectively by
+The exact solutions are given respectively by:

 Similar to the single-species advection problems, simulations by different schemes are conducted up to $t = 2$ with mesh refinements from $N = 4$ to $N = 128$ in each direction.
-The ratios of specific heats are 1.6 and 1.4 respectively for the two gases. $\Delta t / \Delta x = 0.01$ and $\Delta t / \Delta x = 0.005$ are used for one-dimensional and two-dimensional flows respectively.
+The ratios of specific heats are 1.6 and 1.4 respectively for the two gases. $\Delta t / \Delta x = 0.01$ and $\Delta t / \Delta x = 0.005$ are used for 1D and 2D flows respectively.

-Tab.~\ref{table:1D_L2_error_and_rate_of_convergence_multispecies} and ~\ref{table:2D_L2_error_and_rate_of_convergence_multispecies} show the $L_2$ errors and the computed rates of convergence of volume fraction $Z_1$ respectively of the one-dimensional and two-dimensional multi-species advection problems from various schemes at $t=2$.
+Tables~\ref{table:1D_L2_error_and_rate_of_convergence_multispecies} and \ref{table:2D_L2_error_and_rate_of_convergence_multispecies} show the $L_2$ errors and the computed rates of convergence of volume fraction $Z_1$ respectively of the 1D and 2D multi-species advection problems from various schemes at $t=2$.
 It can be seen that all schemes achieve the expected rates of convergence for the non-conservative advection equation in smooth multi-species flows.